Board Source Directories and Scan Paths

 When a board name is passed to -b, BMGR first aggregates the scan pool in the order described above, then searches it for a match:

-If the same board name exists in multiple sources, scan order determines priority (the first match takes effect). -b also accepts an index number corresponding to the order shown by idf.py bmgr -l.
+If the same board name exists in multiple sources, scan order determines the override order (the later match takes effect). -b also accepts an index number corresponding to the order shown by idf.py bmgr -l.

 Specifying a Board by Path: -b <path>